andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 In lab 1 you will learn how to:

 1. Implement a basic resource server requiring bearer token authentication using JSON web tokens (JWT)
-2. Customize the resource server with __custom user & authorities mapping__
+2. Customize the resource server with __user & authorities mapping__
 3. Implement additional recommended validation of the _audience_ claim of the access token

 ## Folder Contents